Farm to School Program comes to GCPS!

 The Gwinnett County School Nutrition Program is proud to have started participating in the Farm to School program during the SY10 school year.

-Cafe Gwinnett will be featuring Watermelon for the month of August in all 132 school cafes.
+Cafe Gwinnett will be featuring Georgia Grown Apples for the month of October in all 132 school cafes.
 Enjoy!

 - Apple Slaw